deltabeard/Haiyajan/README.md

 License Version 3 (AGPL v3)**; see the LICENSE file for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The Haiyajan icon was created by Cher at https://ko-fi.com/staticevent.

 # Development